yousefabukar/prototype-design/libcontainer/README.md

 `daemon` is a root daemon which handles the management of containers and running of tests. `daemon` must be run as root as it utilises `systemd-nspawn` internally, which must also be run as root. `daemon` will initialise and run the container and execute the tests, before returning any output.

 `bridge` is the Node.js bridge which allows the server to communicate with `libcontainer`.
 Internally, `daemon` will start and listen on a `dbus` service, which `bridge` will connect to and communicate over.
-Javascript bindings to `bridge` are made available with [neon](https://neon-rs.dev/).
+Javascript bindings to `bridge` are made available with [neon](https://neon-rs.dev/). `bridge` is also responsible for other utility functions, such as ensuring an image file is valid before passing it to `daemon`.

 ## Documentation